Donald A. Thomas: Post-NASA career

 Don Thomas is head of the Willard Hackerman Academy of Mathematics and Science at Towson University in Towson, Maryland.

 He is a private pilot with over 250 hours in single engine land aircraft and gliders, and over 800 hours flying as mission specialist in NASA T-38 jet aircraft.

 In 2013, Thomas wrote a book with the assistance of Mike Bartell, "Orbit of Discovery: The All-Ohio Space Shuttle Mission," referencing the STS-70 flight.

 Organizations

 Tau Beta Pi; Association of Space Explorers (ASE).

 Awards and honors

-Graduated with Honors from Case Western Reserve University in 1977.
-Recipient of NASA Sustained Superior Performance Award, 1989.
-Recipient of 4 NASA Group Achievement Awards, 4 NASA Space Flight Medals, 2 NASA Exceptional Service Medals, and the NASA Distinguished Service Medal.
+Thomas graduated with Honors from Case Western Reserve University in 1977.
+Thomas is the recipient of four NASA Group Achievement Awards, four NASA Space Flight Medals, two NASA Exceptional Service Medals, and the NASA Distinguished Service Medal.

-In July 2014, Don Thomas, now a retired astronaut, was featured as a celebrity visitor to the spaceship R. U. Sirius in the comic strip Brewster Rockit by Tim Rickard, which is anachronistically set in the present time.
+In July 2014, Thomas, now a retired astronaut, was featured as a celebrity visitor to the spaceship R. U. Sirius in the comic strip Brewster Rockit by Tim Rickard, which is anachronistically set in the present time.
 On July 4, the spaceship crew recalls that his 1995 mission was delayed due to a woodpecker attacking his Space Shuttle.
 The same woodpecker appears, pecking at the windows of the spaceship, at which time Thomas confesses that he owes the bird money.